Charlotte PurkisPrincipal Lecturer

-Charlotte Purkis is a Principal Lecturer in the department of Performing Arts.
+Charlotte Purkis is a Principal Lecturer in the Faculty of Arts.
 She specialises in connections between the performing arts and Modernisms, has published widely on dance, theatre and music history, and is particularly interested in critical writing practices including autoethnography, and in the roles played by women in the 20th century cultural avant-garde.